R-W-Jones/DigitalGarden/src/site/notes/TechnicalAspects/Hub - Technical Aspects.md

 ## Overview

 The Technical Aspects hub provides a comprehensive overview of the key technologies powering electronic vehicles.
-Whether you're interested in understanding the intricacies of battery chemistry, the performance characteristics of electric motors, or the advancements in autonomous driving capabilities, this hub serves as your gateway to the world of EV technology.
+The intricacies of battery chemistry, the performance characteristics of electric motors, or the advancements in autonomous driving capabilities are all covered within this hub.

 ## Why It Matters